the-refinery/relatedentriesautomation/README.md

         cd /path/to/project

-2. Manually add the repository to your composer.json since this plugin is not listed on packagist

-        "repositories": [
-            {
-                "type": "github",
-		"url": "git@github.com:the-refinery/relatedentriesautomation.git"
-            }
-        ]

-3. Then install the plugin:
+2. Then install the plugin:

 		composer require the-refinery/relatedentriesautomation

-4. In the Control Panel, go to Settings → Plugins and click the “Install” button for RelatedEntriesAutomation.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for RelatedEntriesAutomation.